inkoalawetrust/Smart-Marines/readme.md

 - They avoid firing their rifles, grenades, or turrets if their line of fire to the target is blocked by obstacles or allies.
 - Run away from the grenades they throw, if those grenades are about to explode.
 - Intelligently dodge enemy or extremely harmful projectiles heading their way.
 More information can be found inside Document.txt
+- Dynamically take cover behind sufficiently tall level geometry or shootable actors when attacking enemies.
+More information can be found inside Document.txt
 - They have multiple death animations that can play randomly.
 - Reload their rifles for every 20 rounds they fire in total.
   - They first try a few times to run away from their target until out of sight, to not reload while vulnerable.